Code-Institute-Submissions/project3-stream3/README.md

 - Google map integration on the contact page shows the exact location of the business
 - Logged in users can review and rate a product

-### Features Left to Implement
+### Remaining Features to be Implemented
-- More unittest tests to ensure a higher coverage
+- Additional unittest tests to ensure a higher coverage

 ### Testing
 - Tests written in unittest test framework